xbsonmez/feedback/README.md

 # Feedback BE  REST API

-You see this application when click [rest-api](https://github.com/xbsonmez/feedbackyBE).
+You can see this application when click [rest-api](https://github.com/xbsonmez/feedbackyBE).

 - I used node.js and express js for the create rest api.
 - I used Mongo DB.